kwshi/slick/README.md

 Read more about Slick [here](/docs/about.md).

+Read the Slick language reference [here](/docs/language-features.md).

-Read about Slick's type system [here](/docs/typing.pdf) (note: this document is partially out of date, especially for some parts of the system like recursive types).
+Read about Slick's type system [here](/docs/typing.pdf).
+This document is mostly up-to-date, but there are some recent changes like patterns which aren't in it.